uspgamedev/sharktron/README.md

 **An open source competitive multiplayer game by people who love Hookshots and/or Sharks**

-This game was made for a game jam in 2018 (and is now being developed as full game named [Hooksharks](https://github.com/MarvellousSoft/hooksharks/)
+This game was made for a game jam in 2018 (and is now being developed as a full game named [Hooksharks](https://github.com/MarvellousSoft/hooksharks/))

 ----------------------------------------------------